 Does that make sense?
-Are you starting to grasp your role as a Covenant Parent?
+Are you starting to grasp that you have a role as a Covenant Parent in the Body of Christ...

 So what should we be doing in response to what God is saying to us in His fifth Word this morning?